 Now is the time to stop living large and to start living within your means.
-Becoming buried in more bills and bad debt is an option you literally cannot afford.
-Making the decision to change the way you live now will pay off in the long run.
-Consider taking these necessary steps:
+Being buried in bills and bad debt is an option you literally cannot afford.
+Making the decision to change the way you live now and opening a savings account will pay off in the long run.

-Make a Budget
+1. Make a budget.

-Keep track of your finances and you’ll realize that you are actually spending so much on Uber rides, or on that data subscription you don’t even use because you have Wi-Fi at home and at the office.
+Keep track of your finances and you’ll realize that you are actually spending so much on Grab rides and taxis, or on that data subscription you don’t even use because you have Wi-Fi at home and at the office.
 Bottom line is financial awareness is key.
 Without it, you’d be hard-pressed to know how to change your current situation.

-If your current job doesn’t pay you enough to cover the basics, then you need to consider looking for a second source of income.
+If your current job doesn’t give you a salary that’s enough to cover the basics, then you need to consider looking for a second source of income.
 You’d be surprised at how many online part-time jobs there are that you can easily take up to supplement your budget.

-If your Uber ride costs twice or even thrice as much as your regular commute, maybe it’s time to use public transportation a few days a week.
-Wake up early and save the Uber rides for important meetings and emergencies.
+If your Grab ride costs twice or even thrice as much as your regular commute, it’s time to use public transportation a few days a week.
+Wake up early and save the Grab rides for important meetings and emergencies.
 Scaling down your mobile phone subscription will also do you some good.
 Most people don’t get to use all of their allocated calls, SMS, and bundled data anyway.

 Pay off your debts as soon as possible and minimize borrowing after.
 Refrain from purchasing gadgets and appliances on installment basis.
-Not only do they put a strain on your month-to-month finances, but you also end up paying more in interest.
+Not only do they put a strain on your monthly finances, but you also end up paying more in interest.
 Interest on debts take a big chunk out of your budget—that money could have easily gone to other expenses or to savings.
 Plan major purchases and travel ahead so you can save up for them instead of charging them to your credit card or taking out a loan.

-A good rule of thumb when it comes to savings is 20 percent of your take home pay.
+A good rule of thumb when it comes to savings is 20% of your take home pay.
 This money could be used for emergency spending, or to earn more money in the form of investments.
 Most financial experts would consider your finances healthy if you have six months’ worth of your salary saved up at any given time, and only then can you finally say that you’ve stopped living from paycheck to paycheck.